How to Make Paying a Restaurant Bill Quick and Easy

-In this post about making paying the restaurant bill a painless process, we’ll cover specific ways you can speed up the payment process in your restaurant, including training tips and technology that help guests pay their tab quickly and easily.
+We’ll cover the basics of creating a painless checkout process, specific ways you can speed up the payments in your restaurant, and training tips and technology that help guests pay their tab quickly and easily.

-According to Statista, the average restaurant guest spends $16 on their meal.
-If an unsatisfactory checkout process is scaring away just 10 customers a week (and with more than half of consumers skipping a return visit due to unsatisfactory service, it may be more), you could be leaving $8,000 of potential revenue on the table.
+According to Toast data, the average order value at restaurants across the country is $34.
+If an unsatisfactory checkout process is scaring away just 10 customers a week (and with more than half of consumers skipping a return visit due to unsatisfactory service, it may be more), you could be leaving over $18,000 of potential revenue on the table.

 10 Guests a Week X 52 Weeks a Year = 520 guests